Middlesbrough station (MBR) to Northallerton station (NTR) train with Transpennine Express

 Yes, there is a direct train between Middlesbrough station (MBR) and Northallerton station (NTR).
 The service operates 3 times per day, provided by TransPennine Express.

-To travel from Middlesbrough station (MBR) to Northallerton station (NTR), you can take a train.
+To get from Middlesbrough station (MBR) to Northallerton station (NTR), you can choose from several travel options including train and coach.

 There is no night train service from Middlesbrough station (MBR) to Northallerton station (NTR).